IndyCar Series: 2018–present

+Planned replacement

+Planning for a successor to the Dallara DW12 chassis was first publicly discussed on March 5, 2024, noting its age and the trend of open-wheel series replacing cars after five or so years, with the DW12 having last been revised in 2018.
+Dallara will still remain as the series's official chassis builder, partner, and supplier for the IR-27 era.

+IndyCar announced on December 16, 2024, that it would begin wind tunnel testing of an all-new Dallara IR-27 chassis that is expected to début in the 2027 season.

+On June 12, 2025, it was announced that the planned all-new chassis will be delayed to 2028 and renamed as Dallara IR-28.

-Transmission, gearbox, and clutch
+Transmission and clutch

-For the transmission gearboxes, all IndyCar Series cars currently use an electronically actuated AGS (Assisted Gearchange System) 6-speed semi-automatic sequential gearbox with an electro-pneumatically operated paddle-shift system and a pneumatic clutch with semi-automatic activation, supplied by Xtrac Limited since the 2008 season.
+For the transmissions, all IndyCar Series cars currently use an electronically actuated AGS (Assisted Gearchange System) 6-speed semi-automatic sequential gearbox with an electro-pneumatically operated paddle-shift system and a pneumatic clutch with semi-automatic activation supplied by Xtrac Limited since the 2008 season.
 All current IndyCar transmissions use pneumatic actuation for the shifting and clutch, so the clutch is therefore only needed for launching the car from a standstill, and the clutch isn't required for gear shifting.
-From 1996 to 2007, all IndyCar Series cars used a hand-shifted 6-speed sequential manual transmission with a shift stick lever, supplied also by Xtrac since 2000 season until 2007.
-The clutches of all IndyCar Series cars are carbon with steel housing 3-plate clutch operated by foot-pedal in 1996–2011 later hand-paddle steering wheel clutch in 2012–present and provided by AP Racing.
-Mechanical limited-slip differentials are also allowed and constant velocity joint tripod driveshafts are also used.
+From 1996 to 2007, all IndyCar Series cars used a hand-shifted 6-speed sequential manual transmission with a shift lever, supplied also by Xtrac since 2000 until 2007.
+The clutches of all IndyCars are carbon with steel housing 3-plate clutch operated by foot-pedal in 1996–2011 later hand-paddle steering wheel clutch in 2012–present and provided by AP Racing.
+Mechanical limited-slip differentials are permitted and constant velocity joint driveshafts are used.
 All IndyCar Series car drivetrains are currently rear mid-engine with rear-wheel-drive layout.

 Brakes

-Since the formation of IndyCar Series in 1996, the brake package for the IndyCar Series was slimmer carbon brake rotors with 4-pot brake calipers and carbon pads on all-oval races until 2011.
-The thicker steel brake rotors with 6-pot brake calipers and carbon pads were introduced in 2005 for road and street course races for stronger braking while approaching sharper turns even hairpins.
-From 2012 onwards, IndyCar Series ditched the steel brake discs in favor of carbon brake rotors on all types of tracks but the caliper configuration remained the same as 1996–2011.
+Since the formation of the IndyCar Series in 1996, the brake package was slimmer carbon brake rotors with 4-pot calipers and carbon pads on all-oval races until 2011.
+Thicker steel brake rotors with 6-pot calipers and carbon pads were introduced in 2005 for road and street course races for stronger braking while approaching sharper turns.
+From 2012, IndyCar Series ditched the steel brake discs in favor of carbon brake rotors on all types of tracks but the caliper configuration remained the same as 1996–2011.

-PFC currently supplying brake packages for all IndyCar Series cars since 2017 season (disc only) and later increased their involvement from the 2018 season (supplying the calipers and rest of other brake packages).
-Previously Brembo supplied the brake packages in 2012–2016 (full brake package), 2017 (caliper only), and Alcon in 2003–2011.
+PFC has supplied brake packages for all IndyCar Series cars since the 2017 season, initially supplying discs only, and later increasing their involvement from the 2018 season, supplying the calipers and rest of the brake packages.
+Previously, Brembo supplied the brake packages in 2012–2016 (full brake package), 2017 (caliper only), and Alcon in 2003–2011.